LeonardoTeixeira/frontend-and-mobile-test/README.md

 ## Proposed Exercise

 Create an app to present the resulting data from the REST service.
+The way you present is up to you.

 Premises:
 * The application should use AngularJS.